Sactghy/gtk-raytraycer/README.md

 # gtk-raytraycer3d

-A raytracer + shapes & effects
+A raytracer + some shapes & effects

 Compilation on linux :